Singletrack Sidewalks (STS)

 Please let me and others know (this is being discussed on Nextdoor) that this is in fact a legitimate alternative proposal that is being considered.
 Everyone in the area that is opposed to single track seems very agreeable to this proposal!!

-goldenmountain over 5 years ago
+goldenmountain about 6 years ago

 Summary Comments